 Q: How much do you charge to look at an estate?

 A: Our initial consultations are always free of charge.
 Should we determine that an estate sale is not your best option, we’ll be glad to provide you with a set of plausible alternatives during this complimentary consultation.
 Please remember, though, that we usually book our sales anywhere from two to six months in advance.
+(We don’t simply wait by the phone and twiddle our thumbs.)

 Q: How is your company paid for its services?